hfwang132/hfwang132/README.md

 - 👋 Hi, I’m @Godfly666
 - 👀 I’m majored in physics
-- 🌱 I’m currently learning digital IC design/verification
+- 🌱 I’m currently learning about EDA technologies
 - 📫 How to reach me: godfly66666@gmail.com

 <!---